 Speech therapy.
-Because ALS affects the muscles you use to speak, communication is an issue in advanced ALS.
-A speech therapist can teach you adaptive techniques to make your speech more clearly understood.
-Speech therapists can also help you explore other methods of communication, such as an alphabet board or simple pen and paper.
+A speech therapist can teach you adaptive techniques to make your speech more understandable.
+Speech therapists can also help you explore other methods of communication, such as an alphabet board or pen and paper.

-Ask your therapist about the possibility of borrowing or renting devices such as tablet computers with text-to-speech applications or computer-based equipment with synthesized speech that may help you communicate.
+Ask your therapist about the possibility of borrowing or renting devices such as tablet computers with text-to-speech applications or computer-based equipment with synthesized speech that can help you communicate.

 - Psychological and social support.
-Your team may include a social worker to help with financial issues, insurance, and getting equipment and paying for devices you may need.
+Your team might include a social worker to help with financial issues, insurance, and getting equipment and paying for devices you need.
 Psychologists, social workers and others may provide emotional support for you and your family.

 Potential future treatments

-Clinical studies on promising medications and treatments are occurring in ALS all the time.
+Clinical studies on promising medications and treatments are occurring for ALS all the time.